Golden State Priority Project

-- Electric Vehicle Infrastructure Training Program (EVITP): The Electric Vehicle Infrastructure Training Program (EVITP) provides training and certification for electricians installing electric vehicle supply equipment (EVSE).
+- Electric Vehicle Infrastructure Training Program (EVITP): Provides training and certification for electricians installing electric vehicle supply equipment (EVSE).

-- Energy Storage: Energy storage (ES) is a stationary storage application that can be defined as a smart energy management system that receives information from a battery management system (BMS).
-Generally, ES serves as a peak load shaving strategy.
+- Energy Storage: Energy storage is a stationary storage application that can be defined as a smart energy management system that receives information from a battery management system.
+Generally, energy storage serves as a peak load-shaving strategy.

-- Gas station: Any new or existing facility that, as its primary use, serves as a motor vehicle fueling service station retailing petroleum-based automotive fuels (e.g., gasoline, diesel, E10/E15) to the general public and has additional complementary customer store(s) or service(s) located on-site.
+- Gas station: Any facility that, as its primary use, serves as a motor vehicle fueling service station retailing petroleum-based automotive fuels (e.g., gasoline, diesel, E10/E15) to the general public and has additional complementary customer store(s) or service(s) located on-site.

 - Grocery store: A store that sells food and household supplies.

-- Guaranteed output: The maximum power that can be provided per active connector when all active connectors are in use.
+- Guaranteed output: The maximum power that can be provided per charging port when all charging ports are in use.

-- Hotel: A hotel must meet three criteria:
+- Hotel: A hotel must meet two criteria: